I will NEVER eat an Impossible Burger. With good reason! Read on to see why

 Because heme hasn’t yet been proven to be 100% safe for human health, consumer and environmental groups have called for greater oversight and testing than the loose requirements currently requested by the federal government.

 The key issue here is that any genetically engineered substance should be required to go through a long-term safety assessment, since there’s zero indication about how our bodies will react to these GMOs over time.
+So, one reason I will never eat an Impossible Burger is due to the lack of long-term safety studies done on the company’s GMO heme.

 But heme isn’t the only concern.